AyomideKayode/alx-low_level_programming/0x00-hello_world/README.md

               s);
         return (1);
 } = Write a C program that prints exactly ```and that piece of art is useful" - Dora Korpar, 2015-10-19```, followed by a new line, to the standard error.

+Submitting the above task has an error of Betty coding style because the line 12 had more than 80 characters and that was above the prefered limit.
+So instead of that, the code was revised to this;
+	write(1, "and that piece of art is useful\" - Dora Korpar, 2015-10-19\n", 59);